Solarize Prince George's

 Resources for choosing the right solar installer

-- Participating Contractor List – Maryland Solar Access Program | MEA
+- Select from the participating contractor list – Maryland Solar Access Program | MEA

-- Compare Quotes from Solar Installers | EnergySage
+- Compare quotes from solar installers | EnergySage

 - Group buying for solar | Solar Switch

-- Solar Customer Resource Portal – various resources from SEIA, the Solar Energy Industries Association.
+- Resources for Solar Customers– various resources from SEIA, the Solar Energy Industries Association.

-- Solar Owner’s Manual – information for current solar homeowners to ensure they are getting the most out of their system from Solar United Neighbors.
+- Solar Owner’s Manual – Information for current solar homeowners to ensure they are getting the most out of their system from Solar United Neighbors.

 Step 4: Apply for prequalification